exoad/gnsctf2021/README.md

 # xor key secrecy
 -the key length is unknown

+-legit just bruteforcing the key with some guessing

 -the presented cipher is the flag not the key

 Stuck On: How to bruteforce the key